2Petro/Design-of-8bit-ALU/README.md

 - **Structural Modeling** – The ALU is constructed by interconnecting lower-level hardware modules such as logic gates, adders, and multiplexers.
 - **Behavioral Modeling** – The ALU functionality is described using high-level behavioral constructs in Verilog.
+The 8-bit ALU consists of **five main blocks**:

+1. **8-bit Arithmetic Unit** – Performs arithmetic operations and acts as a signed comparator.
+2. **8-bit Logic Unit** – Executes logical operations such as AND, OR, XOR, and NOT.
+3. **8-bit Shifter Unit** – Performs shift operations (logical/arithmetic left/right shifts).
+4. **8-bit Register** – Stores intermediate results and operands.
+5. **Two 8-bit 2-to-1 Multiplexers** – Select between different inputs for the ALU operations.

 The design is verified using a **testbench**, and further analyzed through **RTL visualization, synthesis, and timing/power analysis**.